Helmuth Lohner

 Helmuth Lohner (24 April 1933 – 23 June 2015) was an Austrian actor, theatre director, and from 1997 to 2006 director of the Theater in der Josefstadt.

 Early life

 Born in Vienna, Lohner initially trained as a commercial artist, while also taking private acting lessons.
 He made his acting début in 1952 at the municipal theatre in Baden bei Wien.
 He also appeared as operetta buffo at the Stadttheater Klagenfurt.
 From 1953 to 1963 he appeared in various productions of the Theater in der Josefstadt, as well as making numerous film appearances.

 Career

 Further engagements in Berlin, Munich, Hamburg, Düsseldorf and Zurich followed.
-Between them he appeared at the Burgtheater, and at the Salzburg Festival several times, taking the roles of "Death", "The Devil" and "Jedermann" in Hugo von Hofmannsthal's play Jedermann (which by tradition is performed every year).
+During this period, he appeared at the Burgtheater, and at the Salzburg Festival several times, taking the roles of "Death", "The Devil", and "Jedermann" in Hugo von Hofmannsthal's play Jedermann (which by tradition is performed every year).
 He made his film debut in 1955 in Josef von Báky's Hotel Adlon.
 From 1963 he was active in television as actor and director.